The Equilibrium Law and Stoichiometry

 For a general homogeneous reaction:

-- Products on top, reactants on bottom
+- Products on top, reactants on bottom: Concentrations are multiplied, never added.

 What Does Kc Tell Us?